Welcome Students and Parents

-A warm welcome to students entering grades 9, 10, 11 and 12 at ISR International School on the Rhine!
+A warm welcome to students entering Grades 9, 10, 11 and 12 at ISR!
 And an equally warm welcome to parents of our future Upper School scholars!
-These are exciting years as you proceed through a challenging curriculum on your chosen Path to University!
+These are exciting years as you proceed through a challenging curriculum on your chosen path to university!

-Starting in grade 8, we hold regular Paths to University meetings with students and parents, as well as individual meetings, to keep you informed of all of the details as you proceed along this exciting path.
-Here is an overview of what students will prepare for in each grade in Upper School on their Path to University:
+Starting in Grade 8, we hold regular Paths to University meetings with students and parents, as well as individual meetings, to keep you informed of all of the details as you proceed.
+Here is an overview of what students will prepare for in each grade in Upper School on their Paths to University.

 We have an excellent track record in our graduates’ acceptances at universities around the world.
-We are particularly proud that those students who qualified and wished to study at German universities in all fields of study, including physics, law, medicine, agricultural science, marketing and economics, were all accepted and could study right after graduation.
+We are particularly proud that those students who qualified and wished to study at German universities in all fields of study, including physics, law, medicine, agricultural science, marketing and economics, were all accepted right after graduation from ISR.